ottopanini/spring-batch-developer-course/README.md

 Restartability is lost by this execution model because it is not possible to know which thread was the last executing the task.

+### Async item processor
+Demonstrates use of an async item processor.